 Are you a doer, a thinker or someone driven by gut instinct?
 Take a look at the characters below and see which ones you best relate to.
 You never know, you might just learn something about yourself while you pull out those great Carlton dance moves!

 Would you like to better understand yourself and the people around you?
 Do you want to learn more about the Enneagram?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.